-The schism which is the most powerful ever to have threatened the Universal Church happens also to be the biggest news story in history.
-Amazingly the media worldwide, blinkered to anything other than salacious gossip, ignores the probable death throes of the 2,000 year old mother of Christianity, the oldest organisation on earth.
+Homosexual scandal aside, the schism (some insist that it is actual heresy) is the most powerful ever to have threatened the Universal Church.
+But it also happens to be the biggest news story in history.
+Amazingly the media worldwide, blinkered to anything other than salacious gossip, ignores the potential death throes of the 2,000 year old mother of Christianity, the oldest organisation on earth.

 SPOTLIGHT THE BIGOT’S SUB-PLOT IN A DODGY PAEDO-MOVIE